Accountability – What’s your policy?

 Groundfish in the catch share fishery are caught using trawl nets, hook-and-line gear, and traps (or “pots”).

-What fish can I buy with a 100% Federal At-Sea Monitoring label, and where do I buy it?
+What fish has a 100% Federal At-Sea Monitoring label, and where can I buy it?

 It is our goal that all fish all fish from the groundfish catch share fishery will soon carry this label, including black cod (sablefish), Pacific whiting (hake), Pacific cod, Petrale sole, and various rockfish and flatfish.
 If you can’t find the fish you want with a 100% monitored label, there could be two reasons.
 Your grocery might not carry the 100% monitored catch of that species – feel free to ask at the fish counter.
 Secondly, if you’re looking for a particular type of fish or seafood, keep in mind that unless it’s caught by the groundfish catch share fishery, there may not be a 100% observed option available.